carbon-language/carbon-lang/docs/design/generics/goals.md

 This means that interfaces implicitly specify the intended semantics and invariants of and between those functions.
 Unlike the function signatures, this contract is between the implementers and the consumers of interfaces and is not enforced by Carbon itself.
-For example, a _Draw_ method would mean different things when it is part of a _GameResult_ interface versus a _Image2D_ interface, even if those methods happen to have the same signature.
+For example, a `Draw` method would mean different things when it is part of a `GameResult` interface versus an `Image2D` interface, even if those methods happen to have the same signature.

 ### Interop and evolution